Human Head Figure in Quartz Sandstone at 33GU218

 Verification by a physical scientist that this object is not likely of natural origin is significant in that this piece is unusually explicit in its incorporation of the human and bird motifs, and the transformation from one to the other, as well as that of one creature emerging from the mouth of another; all this seems to constitute part of the leitmotif in artifact material at this site as well as others, not only in North America.

-There has been fierce opposition to acknowledging the presence of the usually crude but quite recognizable stones intentionally formed in these images in North America, based mainly on preconceptions related to the paradigm of humans arriving relatively recently on this continent, being present only in small bands of nomadic hunters dashing about and just trying to survive, with no time to create symbolic objects.
+There has been fierce opposition to acknowledging the presence of the usually crude but quite recognizable stones intentionally formed in these images in North America, based largely on preconceptions related to the paradigm of humans arriving only recently on this continent, being present only in small bands of nomadic hunters dashing about and just trying to survive, with no time to create symbolic objects.
 And this is in the face of convincing evidence at sites like Gault, where people of the Clovis era were apparently living well established in large numbers on a full-time basis, and intricately carving stones of a purely aesthetic/symbolic nature.
 Paradigms, which are based on whatever information one happens have at a given point in time, come and go.
 It is time for this one to go.

 Human Head Figure - Artifact from Day's Knob Archaeological Site